Even if you speak French, foreigners who want to work in France should be prepared for all the challenges awaiting them at the fonctionaires.

 For a short while I worked for an English chap who opened an English pub in France.
 From the outset this expat got good advice and only employed registered Brits.
 Even then the employment police came to check our permits.

-Being idiots we did not recognise this visitor who was snooping around, but a young lad with learning difficulties called Jacques did straight away.
+Being idiots we did not recognise this visitor who was snooping around.
+A young lad with learning difficulties called Jacques did straight away.

-On the days when Jacques’ elderly parents felt robust enough to take care of him (and believe me Jacques was a handful — more than once he had to be put in a straight jacket to be restrained!), he would turn up and comment on our work, do little jobs for cigarette money and generally entertain everyone.
+On the days when Jacques’ elderly parents felt robust enough to take care of him, he turned up and commented on our work.
+He’d do little jobs for cigarette money and generally entertain everyone.

 One day whilst Jacques was pottering he suddenly became serious and very coherent.
-Normally, Jacques was rude to everyone, but not to a small man in a small black car who sported a moustache.
+Normally, Jacques was rude to everyone, but not to a man in a small black car.
 But to this man, Jacques grovelled.

 Fonctionaires only say ‘NON!’